zyzo/izberg-api-python/README.md

 ##ProductOffer

 Offers differs from products, a product can not be added to a cart, the product is the physical object defined by it's brand, model, colors etc ...
 When someone by a product on a marketplace, he actually orders a specific offer from a specific merchant corresponding to a product.
-Thus, when it comes do cart and prices manipulation, we're going to deal with offers, or more accurately product offers.
+We are here going to deal with offers, or more accurately product offers.

-### Get offer
+### Get productOffer

 In order to fetch an offer, we need to call the <code>find()</code> method within the <code>ProductOffer</code> Class, and passing the id of the requested product.
 Once we've got it, let's print some infos.